Havering Young People’s Mentor Service

 The Havering Young People’s Mentor Service provides support to Havering children and young people aged 10-18 to make positive choices and achieve their goals.

-The Service is accessible to any Havering child or young person aged 10-18, who would benefit from up to 12 months of support in the following areas:
+The service is accessible to any Havering child or young person aged 10-18, who would benefit from 6 months of support in the following areas.

 - Education, training or employment

 - Bereavement and loss

 What can the service offer a young person?

 A Young Person’s Mentor is a fully trained and checked volunteer who commits to 6 months of visits of 1-2 hours at a time (should the young person wish to continue for this length of time).

 During this time, each young person will be able to pick the activities that they do with their mentor and put together a plan to be able to achieve their chosen goals.

 They will also be invited to come along to a monthly group with other young people and their mentors.
 The service is led by the young person at every stage.

 How is a young person matched with their mentor?